yaqihuu/LMs-vln/README.md

-The detailed description of this project can be found in the paper titled "LMs-VLN: Large Models Enabled Vision-Language Navigation of Autonomous Vehicles."
+The detailed description of this project can be found in the paper titled "Drive as You Ask: A ChatGPT-4.0-Guided Self-Driving System with Vision-and-Language Navigation and Obstacle Avoidance"